aceail/llm_env/README.md

 ## Inference page

 Open `/inference/` to generate a new `InferenceResult`.
-The page provides a simple form for entering the system prompt, user prompt and an image URL.
-Submitting the form creates a record and redirects to the evaluation page for that result.
+The page now lets you enter the system prompt, a user prompt and any number of image URLs.
+Add more image URL fields with the **+** button.
+Submitting the form creates a record and redirects to its evaluation page.

 ## Evaluation page